 To these magnificent creatures, we puny humans appear as insignificant as a fly on the wall of the world’s ocean.
 When they finish or grow tired of human interaction, they merely dive and completely disappear in the murky depths and move on to their next meal.
 I imagine with dread, their huge, powerful tail fins could inadvertently send someone somersaulting through the water.

-If we were having coffee, I would tell you, in 2016, I was uninspired with my blogging before I left on my winter vacation.
+Back in 2016, I was uninspired with my blogging before I left on my winter vacation.
 I felt that I had told all the stories I had to tell.
 I had been wanting to spend time writing a non-fiction book and was seriously ready to shut down the blog.
 Blogging and its care and feeding take a lot of time.
 My part-time work teaching as a university lecturer has taken much more time than I anticipated in developing new curricula and prep-work.
 Something had to give.
 I’m supposed to be (semi) retired!

 As I struggled with finding time to fit everything in, swimming with the whale sharks taught me a few things.
 Their whole lives are about feeding.
 They swim, feed, produce young, and repeat.

 I realized the daily mechanics of writing my book could wait until summer when I am away from classes for three months.
-Since I will be writing about leisure, participating in summer leisure activities will provide me more content for which I can use for the book.
+Since I will be writing about leisure, participating in summer leisure activities will provide me more content that I can use for the book.
 There is no hurry to write and publish this project.
 But it will get done.

 Read here about my renewed blogging inspiration.

 Swim slowly through life and enjoy the journey.
 Things done well take time.
-There is no hurry for excellence, because it will manifest itself when work is carefully crafted.
+There is no hurry for excellence because it will manifest itself when work is carefully crafted.
 Patience really is a virtue.

 Take time for leisure for continued growth and motivation to succeed.
-Try new things, have fun and do it with passion and gusto.
+Try new things, have fun, and do it with passion and gusto.
 Be open to new ideas and accept the sense of adventure… and prepare to be exhilarated!

 Embrace a healthy fear and respect for the animal kingdom.
 Our planet is not infinite and neither are our lives.
 Appreciate the beauty of Earth’s creatures and the environments in which they live.
 Some may not be there tomorrow.

 How small and insignificant my problems really are.
-Our circles of family and friends hold significance for us as we share our values, passions and love.
+Our circles of family and friends hold significance for us as we share our values, passions, and love.
 To each other, we ARE significant.
 Just like the remora and schools of fish that swim with the sharks, we exist in a helpful community.

 The really big things in life are harmless in the grand scheme of things.
 What may seem like an insurmountable or massive problem can be whittled down to plankton-sized bites to be taken in slowly and dealt with in digestible portions.